LSSTDESC/Twinkles/doc/Cookbook/Sims_phoSimGen.md

 The starting point comprises an `OpSim` output database which stores each OpSim pointing as a record, the `CatSim` mock sky database.
 You will also need to [setup Twinkles](https://github.com/DarkEnergyScienceCollaboration/Twinkles/blob/master/doc/Setup.md).
 As you can see by following that link, this requires having
 - the LSST simulation stack running (version > 2.3.1)
-- A working version of OM10
+- A working version of OM10, which can be cloned from [this github repository](https://github.com/drphilmarshall/OM10).
 - Setup Twinkles
 - And the abililty to conect the UW catsim database on the server fatboy (For the first time, this might need some steps in contacting people)
 Instructions for getting all this done are on the  [setup Twinkles](https://github.com/DarkEnergyScienceCollaboration/Twinkles/blob/master/doc/Setup.md)